 Complete the exercise listed as A1.
 Rest 90 seconds and move on to A2.
 Rest 90 seconds and move on to A3.
 Complete this pattern until you have done all five exercises.
 That is one set.
 Perform four to five sets.

-Bonus work for if fat loss is a goal: Run 200 meters.
+Bonus work for you cardio zealots: Run 200 meters.
 Rest 60 seconds and repeat for 4 more sets (5 total)